beaconsproject/hydrology_explorer/docs/user_guide.md

 ### Add display elements (OPTIONAL)

-This section allows users to add a maximum of three layers to the map for visualization purposes only.
-Additional layers can be uploaded as Shapefiles or as layers from a GeoPackage.
-Layers will appear on the map using their original names (max 25 characters).
+This section allows users to add a maximum of three layers to the map for visualization purposes only (e.g., salmon spawning sites, critical mineral potential).
+These layers can be uploaded as Shapefiles or as layers from a GeoPackage.
+Layers will appear on the map using their original names (maximum 25 characters).

 ### Select AOI

-Select your area of interest (AOI) on which you want to evaluated the upstream and downstream area.
-The app offers two options:
+The app offers two options for specifying the AOI (area of interest) for which upstream and downstream areas will be identified:

-1. **Upload an AOI**  - Can be either a ShapeFile or a GeoPackage.
-In order to generate upstream and downstream area, the uploaded polygon must fall fully within the study area. **[Question - would it be worth adding a clip function here? clip AOI to the study area?]**
+1. **Upload an AOI**  - The AOI can be uploaded as a ShapeFile or a GeoPackage.
+The AOI must fall fully within the study area. **[Question - would it be worth adding a clip function here? clip AOI to the study area?]** **Add how the app assigns catchments to the AOI.**
-Once uploaded, users can edit the AOI boundary by selecting catchments. **Add how the app assigns catchments to the AOI.**
+Once uploaded, users can edit the AOI boundary by selecting catchments.

-2. **Select a set of catchments on the map** - This option allows users to interactively select catchments by clicking directly on the map.
-All selected catchments are then combined to form a new area of interest (AOI) for analysis.
+2. **Select a set of catchments on the map** - This option allows users to idenity an AOI by selecting catchments on the map.
+The AOI may be comprised of non-neighbouring catchments such as geographically dispersed salmon spawning sites or mine sites.
+All selected catchments are combined to form a new area of interest (AOI) for analysis.

 Note: The upstream and downstream area will not be computed beyond the extent of the provided catchments layer.

+The statistics table will update with additional statistics, including Dendritic Connectivity Index (DCI) for the AOI.
+DCI is a measure of longitudinal connectivity within the AOI, ranging from 0 (low connectivity) to 1 (high connectivity) **ADD REFERENCE - see KBA explorer**.

 ### Generate upstream and downstream

-Click on ***View upstream and downstream intactness*** in the left sidebar to display the upstream and downstream area and compute the statistics on intactness.
+Here, the user launches the App to idenitify the areas upstream and downstream of the AOI.
+To initiate, click on the **View upstream and downstream intactness** button on the left sidebar.
+When done, the following upstreamm and downstream areas will be added to the Mapview legend, and the statistics tables will update.

-Once it is done, the map and legend will add three layers:
-- an ***upstream area*** layer that represent upstream catchments of the area of interest,
+- **upstream area**: area upstream of the AOI as defined by catchments
-- a ***downstream area*** layer for catchment that are downstream the area of interest and,
-- a ***downstream stem*** layer that represent the downstream flow.

-The ***upstream and downstream statistics*** tab on the right sidebar will be updated in order to provide the numbers related to the area of interest selected.
+- **downstream stem**: area downstream of the AOI as defined by the main stream exiting the AOI and associated catchments
+- **downstream area**: area downstream of the AOI as defined by the downstream stem as well as all streams flowing into the stem

 ### Download results